yassirnajmaoui/yrt-pet-readthedocs-test/doc/usage/histogram3d_format.md

 ## Binning for different rings

-The Fully3D nature of the scanners makes this task more complex as one LOR can start from a ring and finish in another.
+The fully 3D nature of today's scanners makes this task more complex as one LOR can start from a ring and finish in another.
 To solve this issue, let's define `z_bin`, which represents the position of the LOR in the Michelogram moving diagonally and then from a `delta_z` to another: